Sovereign by Architecture: Building AI Infrastructure for the EU AI Act

 nginx, pronounced “Engine X” was written by Igor Sysoev, a Russian system and software engineer.
 The idea behind it was to create an extremely scalable web server that can solve the C10K problem.
 The watered-down simple version of the C10K problem is a simple fact that serving files shouldn't require such a huge overhead, this issue is solved by leveraging event-based systems which are implemented into the kernel such as epoll, poll, the Solaris alternative /dev/poll and the FreeBSD/NetBSD/OS X kqueue.

 The good thing is that nginx has proven itself since 2004 until now to be the best choice to get the most performance out of your servers.
-As an example, our friends at CloudFlare which we are proudly a CloudFlare hosting optimized partner which runs a modified version of nginx over their entire network of 23 data centers all around the world that have served 70 billion page views, each month.
+As an example, our friends at CloudFlare run a modified version of nginx over their entire network of 23 data centers all around the world that have served 70 billion page views, each month.

 php-fpm is hands down the fastest way of running PHP scripts.
 It was created by Andrei Nigmatulin.
 There was no way to run PHP with a FastCGI interface so he took it on himself to start building it.
 Eventually, the interest caught on as people saw the performance increase and more people started contributing to the project.
 Initially, it was a set of patches that were applied to the PHP source code and eventually become a module.

 However, it's position really solidified when it was merged into the main PHP project core after work by Antony Dovgal and others.
-It has now become the official FastCGI SAPI for PHP, it's also used by a lot of users from all around the world like WordPress which you can also host on our WordPress hosting platform as well!
+It has now become the official FastCGI SAPI for PHP, it's also used by a lot of users from all around the world like WordPress!

 Percona is one of the leaders of high-performance MySQL servers.
 They provide a highly optimized MySQL database server which is capable of giving a huge performance increase.
 They even have commercial support should you require anything more and have very helpful and supportive community help.